sfomuseum/go-placeholder-client-www/README.md

     	...
   -placeholder-endpoint string
-    	The address of the Placeholder endpoint to query. (default "http://localhost:3000") -proxy-test-network
+    	The address of the Placeholder endpoint to query. (default "http://localhost:3000") -prefix string
+    	Prepend this prefix to application URLs.
+  -proxy-test-network
     	Ensure outbound network connectivity for proxy tiles -proxy-tiles